Costa Rica Research Experience for Undergraduates (REU)

-The 10-week summer program begins around June 1, 2018 (exact date TBD).
-Students spend the first two weeks on the campus of Texas A&M University (TAMU), followed by 5 weeks in Costa Rica, and then returning to Texas for the last 3 weeks on campus.
-Stipends provide financial support for the extent of the program.
+Students spend the first three weeks on the campus of Texas A&M University (TAMU) preparing for their research, followed by 5 weeks in Costa Rica engaged in active research, and then returning to Texas for the last 2 weeks on campus to finalize projects and present their results at a campus-wide undergraduate research symposium.
+There are also opportunities to present their research at a national meeting later in the year.
+Stipends provide financial support for the extent of the program, and all program-related travel expenses are covered by NSF.

 To be eligible for this REU opportunity, undergraduate students must: